PhilippSalvisberg/docker-oddgendemo-cdb/README.md

 The image defines a volume for ```/u01/app/oracle```.
 You may map this volume to a storage solution of your choice.
 Here's an example using a named volume ```ocdb```:

 ```
-docker run -v ocdb:/u01/app/oracle -d -p 1522:1522 -p 8083:8083 -p 8084:8084 -h ocdb --name ocdb phsalvisberg/oddgendemo-cdb
+docker run -v ocdb:/u01/app/oracle -d -p 1522:1522 -p 8083-8084:8083-8084 -h ocdb --name ocdb phsalvisberg/oddgendemo-cdb
 ```

 Here's an example mapping the local directory ```$HOME/docker/ocdb/u01/app/oracle``` to ```/u01/app/oracle```.

 ```
-docker run -v $HOME/docker/ocdb/u01/app/oracle:/u01/app/oracle -d -p 1522:1522 -p 8083:8083 -p 8084:8084 -h ocdb --name ocdb phsalvisberg/oddgendemo-cdb
+docker run -v $HOME/docker/ocdb/u01/app/oracle:/u01/app/oracle -d -p 1522:1522 -p 8083-8084:8083-8084 -h ocdb --name ocdb phsalvisberg/oddgendemo-cdb
 ```

-**Please note**: Volumes mapped to a local directories are not stable, at least not in Docker for Mac 1.12.
+**Please note**: Volumes mapped to local directories are not stable, at least not in Docker for Mac 1.12.0.
 E.g. creating a database may never finish.
 So I recommend not to use local mapped directories for the time being.
 Alternatively you may use a volume plugin.
 A comprehensive list of volume plugins is listed [here](https://docs.docker.com/engine/extend/plugins/#volume-plugins).

 ## Access To Database Services